dubcat/PathOfExile/README.md

 - Go to The Sky Shrine

 - Click Statue of the Sisters

-- Kill Solaris, Eternal Sun and Lunaris, Eternal Moon
+  - Kill Solaris, Eternal Sun
+  - Kill Lunaris, Eternal Moon

 - Go to The Blood Aqueduct